 Enable auditing - Enabled by default on all production clusters.
 Audit logging is not available on Dev clusters.

 Upgrade frequently - Monthly updates are performed for system packages.
-HCP automatically upgrades Vault minor version; however, major version upgrades are not automatic.
+Today, HCP automatically upgrades Vault versions.
+Support of customer-controlled major version upgrades for production tier clusters is planned.

 Configure SELinux / AppArmor - These are not in use.